Applegate Valley AVA

-The Applegate Valley AVA is an American Viticultural Area located in southern Oregon.
-It is entirely contained within the Rogue Valley AVA, which is itself included within the larger Southern Oregon AVA.
-The region is named for the Applegate River, which flows through the town of Applegate and near the city of Jacksonville.
-The Applegate Valley has been a grape-growing region since 1870 when A. H. Carson began planting 30 acres of grapes along North Applegate Road.
-One of Oregon's first wineries (the winery has been restored and re-opened as Valley View Winery) was established in the Applegate Valley.
-This region contains vineyards at altitudes ranging from 1000 ft to 1500 ft above sea level, and is warmer and drier than the Illinois Valley to the west, but less so than the Bear Creek Valley to the east.
+The viticultural area lies entirely within the Rogue Valley AVA, established in 1991, and both became sub-appellations within the vast Southern Oregon AVA in 2004.
+One of Oregon's first wineries, restored and re-opened as Valley View Winery, was established in the Applegate Valley.
+This region contains vineyards at elevations between 1000 and 1500 ft above sea level, and is warmer and drier than the Illinois Valley to the west, but less so than the Bear Creek Valley to the east.

-Grapes that thrive here include Tempranillo, Merlot, Cabernet Franc, Cabernet Sauvignon, Syrah, Tannat, Vermentino, Chardonnay, and Zinfandel.
+At the outset, there were 23 vineyards in the valley, four bonded wineries and 235 acre of cultivation in the area.
+Grapes that thrive here include Tempranillo, Merlot, Cabernet Franc, Cabernet Sauvignon, Syrah, Tannat, Vermentino, Chardonnay and Zinfandel.